Map Layers

 Citing This Dashboard

-Cape and Islands Conservation Dashboard (2025).
+Cape and Islands Conservation Dashboard (2026).
 Coastal erosion and habitat monitoring for Martha's Vineyard, Nantucket, and Cape Cod.
-Satellite analysis: ESA Sentinel-2 via Google Earth Engine.
-Live ocean data: NOAA CO-OPS Station 8447930 (Woods Hole, MA).
+Satellite analysis: ESA Sentinel-2 + CoastSat U-Net via Google Earth Engine.
+Ocean data: NOAA CO-OPS Station 8447930 (Woods Hole, MA).
+Forecasts: Gaussian Process regression.
 Survey rates: USGS National Shoreline Change Database.
-ML risk model: weighted multi-factor scoring.
 Coastal management data: MA Coastal Zone Management.